Alternative Sex for Beginners: A Glossary of Terms

 Gay: A man who prefers sex with another man.

-Genital Massage: Stimulating the genitals with the hands, usually during sensual massage.
+Genital Massage: Stimulating the genitals with the hands, usually during a sensual massage.

 GLBT: Generic descriptive term for the gay, lesbian, bisexual and transgender community.